leap71/leap71.github.io/coding-for-engineers/16-computational-geometry-part4.md

 First we calculate a normalized interpolation factor, which goes 0 to 1, with 1 being the last subdivision.

-Then determine our position along the top edge and the bottom edge, using the `tX` interpolation factor (keep in mind, that a quad doesn't have to be a square, or even a rectangle, so we cannot assume the X position of the two to be correlated, that's why we calculate them independently). `Lerp`, by the way, is just a linear interpolation function.
+Then we determine our position along the top edge and the bottom edge, using the `tX` interpolation factor (keep in mind, that a quad doesn't have to be a square, or even a rectangle, so we cannot assume the X position of the two to be correlated, that's why we calculate them independently). `Lerp`, by the way, is just a linear interpolation function.

 After we know the position along the top and bottom edges, we now need to find our weighted position perpendicular to the two edges.
 We do that using the last `Lerp` using the `tY` as weight.